 I had a wonderful time sipping and chatting with the friendly staff at the Willamette Valley Vineyards Tasting Room on 3rd Street.
 The welcoming ambiance replete with high tables, communal tables, comfortable club chairs and leather sofas surrounded by artwork gives visitors the opportunity to experience the award-winning Pinot Noirs and other varietals from their certified sustainable estate vineyards.

-As you can see, McMinnville has plenty to tempt your taste buds.
+As you can see, McMinnville has plenty to tempt your taste buds in Oregon wine country.
 The dining scene rivals that of many larger cities and has garnered rave reviews.
 Bon Appetit magazine recognized McMinnville as one of the country’s best small towns for food lovers.
 Nods from Sunset, the Wine Spectator and The New York Times add further to their food and wine cred.
 When you visit, download the McMinnville Wine Walk app on IOS or Android and sip your way through 15 downtown tasting rooms.

 Thank you to Willamette Valley Visitors Association for facilitating my visit to McMinnville.
 As always, words and opinions, unless otherwise noted, are my own.

 #1 on 2019-Aug-15 Thu 08:32+-25200